moggieuk/Happy-Hare/README.md

 Happy Hare (v2) is the second edition of what started life and as alternative software control for the ERCF v1.1 ecosystem.
 Now in its second incarnation it has been re-architected to support any type of MMU (ERCF, Tradrack, Prusa) in a consistent manner on the Klipper platform.
 It is best partnered with [KlipperScreen for Happy Hare](#klipperscreen-happy-hare-edition) until the Mainsail integration is complete :-)

-Also, some folks have asked about making a donation to cover the cost of the all the coffee I'm drinking.
+Also, some folks have asked about making a donation to cover the cost of the all the coffee I'm drinking (actually it's been G&T lately!).
 I'm not doing this for any financial reward but it you feel inclined a donation to PayPal https://www.paypal.me/moggieuk will certainly be spent making your life with your favorate MMU more enjoyable.

 Thank you!